-E1: MENDIP RIDGES AND COMBES
+EI: MENDIP RIDGES AND COMBES

 Location and Boundaries: the Mendip Ridges and Combes is an extensive series of limestone ridges running from east to west across the southern end of the District.
-Boundaries are based on topography and follow contours marking the break of slope at the foot of the ridges coinciding in some areas with roadways and/or settlement edges, including the A368.
-This area includes part of the Mendip Hills AONB and reference should also be made to the Mendip Hills AONB Management Plan.
+Boundaries are based on topography and follow contours marking the break of slope at the foot of the ridges coinciding in some areas with roadways such as the A368.

-- High ridges of Carboniferous Limestone with gentler lower slopes of Mercia Mudstone. - Steep scarp slopes clothed in broad leaved and mixed woodland forming distinctive backdrop to the surrounding low lying areas. - Dramatic combes form routes for winding rural roads often with exposed geology of grey Limestone. - Lower slopes under pasture in fields bounded by hedgerows. - Open grassland plateaus at the summits of the ridges at Bleadon Hill and forming part of the Mendip upland to the east. - Drystone walls on the high plateau with large rectangular fields of post medieval enclosure. - Disused quarries with exposures of Limestone. - Considerable ecological value with unimproved calcareous grassland, seminatural broad-leaved woodland, much of which is ancient, and limestone heath. - Sparse settlement with a few scattered stone farmsteads on the plateau and lower ridges, villages centred on historic stone churches on the lower slopes following the lines of roads. - 20th century infill and ribbon development around some villages and rising up Bleadon Hill to the west with associated conifer shelter belts. - Rich heritage of historic landscape features particularly on the tops of the ridges notably the Bronze Age hill fort on Banwell Hill.
+- High ridges of Carboniferous Limestone with gentler lower slopes of Mercia Mudstone. - Steep scarp slopes clothed in broad leaved and mixed woodland forming distinctive backdrop to the surrounding low lying areas. - Dramatic combes form routes for winding rural roads often with exposed geology of grey Limestone. - Lower slopes under pasture in fields bounded by hedgerows. - Open grassland plateaus at the summits of the ridges at Bleadon Hill and forming part of the Mendip upland to the east. - Drystone walls on the high plateau with large rectangular fields of post medieval enclosure. - Disused quarries with exposures of Limestone. - Considerable ecological value with unimproved calcareous grassland, semi-natural broad-leaved woodland, much of which is ancient, and limestone heath. - Sparse settlement with a few scattered stone farmsteads on the plateau and lower ridges, villages centred on historic stone churches on the lower slopes following the lines of roads. - 20th century infill and ribbon development around some villages and rising up Bleadon Hill to the west with associated conifer shelter belts. - Rich heritage of historic landscape features particularly on the tops of the ridges notably the Bronze Age hill fort on Banwell Hill.